saralenehan/au-components/privacy.md

 ## Privacy

 You might need to have a published privacy policy because of privacy law.
 A privacy policy informs people about how your organisation uses information that can be used to identify people.
+Codepact has a privacy policy template if you need one.  :)

 ### {{party 1}} has a Privacy Policy.